-If you are found with a controlled dangerous substance and you do not have the authorization to have it, you could be charged with a form of drug possession.
+If you or a loved one are found with a controlled dangerous substance, and you do not have the authorization to have it, you could be charged with a form of drug possession.
 This is the most common drug charge, and as a result, the penalties are not the heaviest of all drug crimes, but can still be a serious issue.

 Indiana Drug Schedules

 The state of Indiana, like many other states, organizes controlled, dangerous substances into a series of schedules for prosecution purposes.
 The schedule of the substance you are found in possession of will determine the nature of the penalties your charges could lead to.

 Drug schedules in Indiana are defined as follows by the Indiana Department of Health: